Supporting you in periods of instability and change

 Measured and tactful, while remaining sufficiently direct to support change

-My credentials
+My background and credentials

 -